-Due to the nature of boundary dispute cases, we rarely offer to represent clients on a no win no fee basis, however we are able to provide a competitive hourly rate and an initial consultation with a solicitor is free of charge.
+Due to the nature of boundary dispute cases, we rarely offer to represent clients on a no win no fee basis, however we are able to provide a competitive hourly rate and an initial consultation with a member of our team is free of charge.

-Below are further details relating to boundary disputes which may also assist with you enquiry.
+Below are further details relating to boundary disputes which may also assist with your enquiry.

 Resolving boundary disputes

-Property rights have taken a torturous route over the past few decades, and though the law now insists on comprehensive, transparent, standardized, electronic record of ownership, not every owner benefits equally.
+Property rights have taken a torturous route over the past few decades, and though the law now insists on a comprehensive, transparent, standardised, electronic record of ownership, not every owner benefits equally.